 2. Fill the rest of the glass with your orange juice

-Usually when we curdle something we have done something wrong in a cooking process, and is usually caused by acids and milk or eggs are being added incorrectly or a liquid being left over heat for a period of time and it means the food has gone bad or off.
-Curdling does have some benefits though and it is the method used to make cheese.
-Soft cheeses like ricotta and brie are examples of ‘curdled cheese’ and lactic acid is the acid used to complete this process.
+Usually, when we curdle something, we have done something wrong in the cooking process.
+Curdling is usually caused by acids and milk or eggs being added incorrectly or when a liquid is heated for a long time.
+Curdling does have some benefits, though, and it is the method used to make cheese.
+Soft cheeses like ricotta and brie are examples of ‘curdled cheese’.